troydhanson/network/cidr/README.md

 also be used with a full 32-bit IP address e.g. 192.168.144.19/20 to indicate the netmask that goes with a particular host on a particular subnet.

+## cidr-tool

+This directory contains the source code for a CIDR calculator called cidr-tool.
+To build it, run 'make' in this directory.
+Run `cidr-tool -h` to see its options.

 ## Operations

 ### Netmask to /N